SmokeNotes/SmokeNotes/README.md

 - Analyze temperature curves over time
 - Compare multiple sessions to improve your technique

 ## 🔌 FlameBoss MQTT Integration

 SmokeNotes includes an MQTT service that connects to the FlameBoss MQTT stream to automatically log cooking data:

-1. Update the MQTT credentials in the docker-compose.yml
+1. Update the MQTT credentials in your compose or .env file.
 2. The MQTT service will:
    - Create a new session automatically when data is first received
    - Record pit and meat temperatures at regular intervals